gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 Then we'll introduce *data augmentation,* a powerful technique for mitigating overfitting in computer vision.
 By using data augmentation, you'll improve the netwrok to reach an accuracy of 82%.

+In the next section, two more essential techniques for applying deep learning to small datasets will be covered: *feature extraction with a pretrained network* (which will get to an accuracy of 90% to 96%) and *fine-tuning a pretrained network* (this will get to a final accuracy of 97%).
+#### The relevance of deep learning for small-data problems
+One fundamental characteristics of deep learning is that it can find interesting features in the training data on its own, without any need for manual feature engineering, and this can only achieved when lots of training examples are available.